Attic Elements

 Shell 7

 Actinium [89]: a soft, blue-glowing, silvery white, orphic metal.
 Actinium has similar chemical properties to lanthanum.
-Used in luminous alloys.
+Used in luminous alloys, actinium’s glow is stronger, blue-white against radium’s fainter light, radiant enough that a single gram will illuminate a room in perpetual twilight.
+Used in many glowing magical items.

 Thorium [90]: a heavy, soft, bright silvery orphic metal.
 Thorium is very ductile, and tarnishes to black when exposed to air.
-Thorium is nearly half as dense as uranium and plutonium, but is harder than either of them.
+Thorium is roughly three-fifths as dense as uranium and plutonium, and considerably softer than either, its workability prized where a heavy but malleable metal is required.
 Used to create the alignmental alloy “Uru”.